HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 meta_description: Configure persistent storage with Label Studio Enterprise hosted in the cloud to store uploaded data such as task data, user images, and more.
 ---

-If you host Label Studio Enterprise in the cloud, you want to set up persistent storage for uploaded task data, user images, and more in the same cloud service as your deployment.
+If you host Label Studio Enterprise in the cloud, you must set up persistent storage for uploaded task data, user images, and more in the same cloud service as your deployment.

 Follow the steps relevant to your deployment.
 If you use Docker Compose, select the cloud service you want to use as persistent storage:
 * [Set up Amazon S3](#Set-up-Amazon-S3) for Label Studio Enterprise deployments in Amazon Web Services (AWS).